Xilinx/Embedded-Design-Tutorials/docs/Introduction/Versal-EDT/docs/5-system-design-example.rst

    This example uses the VCK190 PetaLinux BSP to create a PetaLinux project.
 Ensure that you have downloaded the respective BSP for PetaLinux (VCK190/VMK180).

+   - If you are using the VCK190 production board, download the VCK190 PetaLinux 2022.1 BSP for QSPI/SD (xilinx-vck190-v2022.1-final.bsp) from https://www.xilinx.com/member/vck190_headstart.html.
-   - If you are using the VCK190 ES1 board, download the `xilinx-vck190-es1-v2021.2-final.bsp` file from `here <https://www.xilinx.com/member/vck190_headstart.html>`__.
+   - If you are using the VCK190 production board, download the VCK190 PetaLinux 2022.1 BSP for OSPI (xilinx-vck190-ospi-v2022.1-final.bsp) from https://www.xilinx.com/member/vck190_headstart.html.
-   - If you are using the VCK190 production board, download the `xilinx-vck190-v2021.2-final.bsp` file from `here <https://www.xilinx.com/member/vck190_headstart.html>`__.
+   - If you are using the VCK190 production board, download the VCK190 PetaLinux 2022.1 BSP for eMMC (xilinx-vck190-emmc-v2022.1-final.bsp) from https://www.xilinx.com/member/vck190_headstart.html.
+   - If you are using the VMK180 Production board, download the VMK180 PetaLinux 2022.1 BSP for QSPI/SD (xilinx-vmk180-v2022.1-final.bsp) from https://www.xilinx.com/member/vmk180_headstart.html.
-   - If you are using the VMK180 ES1 board, download the VMK180 PetaLinux 2021.12 BSP (`xilinx-vmk180-es1-v2021.2-final.bsp`) from `here <https://www.xilinx.com/member/vmk180_headstart.html>`__.
+   - If you are using the VMK180 Production board, download the VMK180 PetaLinux 2022.1 BSP for OSPI (xilinx-vmk180-ospi-v2022.1-final.bsp) from https://www.xilinx.com/member/vmk180_headstart.html.
-   - If you are using the VMK180 Production board, download the VMK180 PetaLinux 2021.2 BSP (`xilinx-vmk180-v2021.2-final.bsp`) from `here <https://www.xilinx.com/member/vmk180_headstart.html>`__.
+   - If you are using the VMK180 Production board, download the VMK180 PetaLinux 2022.1 BSP for eMMC (xilinx-vmk180-emmc-v2022.1-final.bsp) from https://www.xilinx.com/member/vmk180_headstart.html.

 1. Copy the respective board's PetaLinux BSP to the current directory.